dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 Displays a form that allows setting session variables.
 If a variable "x" is defined and set, it can be referenced in other widgets using "variable.x".
 A variable can be set via a URL query parameter.
 Appending ?a=1&b=test to the URL will set variable.a to "1" and variable.b to "test".
 Note that only string variables can be set this way, so you might have to use $number(variable.a) when using the variable.

 * text: text shown for the apply button (default is "Apply")

+This widget is a container.
+Any form elements are defined by adding an "Input" widget for each form field.

 ### Regular Widgets